I’ve got to give most of the credit for these spider web wreaths to my 7-year-old.

 I had a much different wreath in mind and only got as far as the first step before she took over and made the perfect spider web wreath.

 This Halloween spider web wreath is fun to make and appropriate for preschoolers as well as elementary-aged kids.

 Disclosure: This post contains Amazon Affiliate and other affiliate links.
 Please see my Disclosure Page for more details.

 Start by cutting the middle out of your paper plate.
-If you’re working with a class full of young kids, you may want to do this step ahead of time.
+If you’re working with young kids, you may want to do this step ahead of time.

-Flip your paper plate so that the bottom side is facing up.
-Paint the entire wreath orange.
-You may or may not need a spider supervisor for this part.
+Flip your paper plate so that the bottom side is facing up and then paint the entire wreath orange.

 Use small pieces of yarn to tie as many spider rings to your web as you would like.
 We had a few busy, busy spider webs!